Transcription Rules for JewishGen Databases

 - If supplying the data in Microsoft Excel format, all fields

-can not handle historical dates.
+as Excel can not handle historical dates.

 - Make sure that all years contain four digits, to avoid